josdejong/lossless-json/README.md

 console.log(JSON.stringify(JSON.parse(text)));
     // '{"normal":2.3,"long":123456789012345680000,"big":null}'  whoops...

-// LosslessJSON will preserve large numbers: console.log(LosslessJSON.stringify(LosslessJSON.parse(text)));
+// LosslessJSON will preserve big numbers: console.log(LosslessJSON.stringify(LosslessJSON.parse(text)));
     // '{"normal":2.3,"long":123456789012345678901,"big":2.3e+500}'
 ```

 **How does it work?** The library works exactly the same as the native `JSON.parse` and `JSON.stringify`.
-The difference is that `lossless-json` preserves information of large numbers.
-Instead of regular numbers, `lossless-json` parses numbers into a `LosslessNumber`, a data type which stores the numeric value as a string.
+The difference is that `lossless-json` preserves information of big numbers. `lossless-json` parses numeric values not as a regular number but as a `LosslessNumber`, a data type which stores the numeric value as a string.
 One can perform regular operations with a `LosslessNumber`, and it will throw an error when this would result in losing information.

-**When to use?** Never.
-If you have to deal with large numbers in JSON, it smells.
-It's best to fix the cause, as this can give trouble on many places in your software stack.
-These cases can occur for example when interoperating with applications written in C++, Java, or C#, which support data types like `long`.
+**When to use?** You need `lossless-json` when you have to create some sort of data processing middleware which has to process arbitrary JSON without risk of screwing up.
+JSON objects containing big numbers are rare in the wild.
+It can occur for example when interoperating with applications written in C++, Java, or C#, which support data types like `long`.
 Parsing a `long` into a JavaScript `number` can result in losing information because a `long` can hold more digits than a `number`.
-If possible, it's preferable to change these applications such that they serialize large numbers in a safer way, for example in a stringified form.
-Anyway, if you really have to deal with large numbers in JSON, `lossless-json` is there to help you out.
+If possible, it's preferable to change these applications such that they serialize big numbers in a safer way, for example in a stringified form.

 Features:

-- No risk of losing numeric information when parsing JSON containing large numbers.
+- No risk of losing numeric information when parsing JSON containing big numbers.
 - Compatible with the native `JSON.parse` and `JSON.stringify` functions.
 - Less then 3kB when minified and gzipped.

 Missing:

 - handle circular dependencies in stringify.
-- easy integration with big number libraries.

 ## Install